Haggai: Haggai and officials of his time

-Haggai supported the officials of his time, specifically Zerubbabel, the governor, and Joshua the High Priest.
-In the Book of Haggai, God refers to Zerubbabel as "my servant" as King David was, and says he will make him as a "signet ring," as King Jehoiachin was.
+Haggai supported the officials of his time, specifically Zerubbabel, the governor of Judah, and Joshua the High Priest.
+In the Book of Haggai, God refers to Zerubbabel as "my servant" as King David was, and says he will make him as a "signet ring", as King Jehoiachin was.
 The signet ring symbolized a ring worn on the hand of Yahweh, showing that a king held divine favour.
 Thus, Haggai is implicitly, but not explicitly, saying that Zerubbabel would preside over a restored Davidic kingdom.

-Jewish Persian Diplomacy
+Jewish Persian diplomacy

 The Persian Empire was growing weak, and Haggai saw time as an opportunity to restore the Davidic Kingdom.
 He believed that the Kingdom of David was able to rise and take back their part in Jewish issues.
 Haggai's message was directed to the nobles and Zerubbabel, as he would be the first Davidic monarch restored.
 He saw this as important because the Kingdom would be an end to Jewish idol worship.